 Quick Start - Wlan

-You may enable/disable Wlan, change the Wlan SSID and Authentication type in this page.
-Click NEXT to continue.
+You may enable/disable Wlan, change the Wlan SSID and Authe Click NEXT to continue. ntication type in this page.

-Access Point : Activated Deactivated
+Access Point: Activated Deactivated

-SSID : TP-LINK_012345
+SSID: TP-LINK_012345

-Broadcast SSID∶ ⊙ Yes ○ No
+Broadcast SSID:

 Authentication Type : Disabled

 BACK NEXT EXIT

 If the Access Point is activated, the wireless function will be available even without the external antenna because of an additional printed antenna.
-To adopt the wireless security protection measures, please refer to section 4.3.3.
+To adopt the wireless security protection measures, please refer to 4.3.3 Wireless.